whatnameisit/hackinTOSHIBA-Satellite-C665-PSC55K-001001/README.md

 2. Lid-wake does not seem to work.
 I think I need to configure the ACPI LID0 device.
 3. Acidanthera's VoodooPS2 package works well only with clickpads.
 The touchpad on this laptop is not a clickpad and as a current issue the buttons do not work.
 Also, the kext limits the size of the touchpad and the movements only work in the middle region of size of a square.
 RehabMan's VoodooPS2 package does not support many gestures, but the movement is great.
 4. The keyboard's fn+f4 makes the laptop freeze, forcing you to force shutdown by pressing the power button.
 I need to figure out a way to disable the PS2 code.
 Also, it'd be great to map fn+F6/F7 to control the brightness.
 5. CPU idle doesn't work.
 The kernel log says LPC device initialization fails.
-Perhaps related to CFG Lock.
+If CPUFriend successfully loads, the LPC device initialization is "successful," and AppleIntelInfo.kext shows C-states, but it actually consumes more power and breaks the kernel, making AGPM fail to load.
+Looking into the BIOS rom, there is no CFG Lock feature.
 ## Replacements
 1. HDD to SSD.
 2. AR9285 to DW1550 with little [pin masking](https://i.applelife.ru/2019/03/448862_448858_ceh123_whitelisthack.jpg) to enable bluetooth.
 AR9285 works by injecting a compatible ID via config.plist/Devices/Properties/Pci(AR9285), but does not allow AirDrop or other continuity features, plus the incompatible bluetooth (outdated firmware uploader).